Featured Media & Projects

 Health Care Partners Foundation has developed an innovative virtual MAT protocol for detention centers

 The Health Care Partners Foundation is committed to providing effective care and treatment to individuals in detention facilities through the development of a virtual Medication Assisted Treatment (MAT) program.
 This program will allow detention facilities to provide essential treatment services to patients, even in a virtual setting.
 The foundation is working closely with detention facilities to ensure that patient information is communicated effectively and transition plans are put in place for a smooth transition back into the community.
-The medical screening software and transition assessment tools provided by E-TACT will play a crucial role in facilitating this process.
+The medical screening software and transition assessment tools will play a crucial role in facilitating this process.
 Upon release, patients will be followed up with through the Foundation's care coordination virtual safety net, ensuring that they receive the support they need to maintain their health and well-being.
 The ultimate goal of this program is to improve patient outcomes and reduce the risk of recidivism by providing comprehensive care and support.

 Using Telehealth to Create a Virtual Safety Net and Ease Community Re-entry

 Health Care Partners Foundation is utilizing innovative technology solutions to enhance the continuity of care for individuals who have recently been discharged, particularly those who are at high risk due to mental health and substance abuse issues.
-Through the use of E-TACT's advanced technology tools, the foundation is able to develop virtual networks that connect these individuals to community providers.
+Through the use of advanced technology tools, the foundation is able to develop virtual networks that connect these individuals to community providers.
 This jail-to-community transition program is aimed at reducing recidivism by addressing the underlying causes of health, mental health, substance abuse, and social, environmental, economic, and educational challenges.
 By establishing these virtual networks, the Foundation is working to provide comprehensive care and support for individuals as they reintegrate into their communities and form relationships with local healthcare providers.